Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 ## AssertStatement
-Statement that evaluates a condition and if the condition is false, evaluates a message, this message is generalized to a `Statement` to hold everything from a single string, to an Exception construction Interesting fields:
+Statement that evaluates a condition and if the condition is false, evaluates a message, this message is generalized to a `Statement` to hold everything from a single String, to an Exception construction.

+Interesting fields:

-* `condition:Expression`:its evaluation leads to evaluation of message and EOG termination or to the regular evaluation of the parent `AssertStatement`
+* `condition: Expression` Its evaluation leads to evaluation of message and EOG termination or to the regular evaluation of the parent `AssertStatement`.
-* `message:Statement`: a String message or Exception evaluated only if the assertion fails.
+* `message: Statement`: A String message or Exception evaluated only if the assertion fails.

+Scheme:
 ```mermaid
 flowchart LR
   classDef outer fill:#fff,stroke:#ddd,stroke-dasharray:5 5;